Putting People in their Place: Monocular Regression of 3D People in Depth: Conclusion, Limitations, Ethics, Risks

 \section{Conclusion, Limitations, Ethics, Risks}

 In this paper, we introduce BEV, a unified one-stage method for monocular regression and depth reasoning of multiple 3D people.
 By introducing a novel bird's eye view representation, we enable powerful 3D reasoning that reduces the monocular depth ambiguity.
 Exploiting the correlation between body height and depth, BEV learns depth reasoning from complex in-the-wild scenes by exploiting relative depth relations and age group classification.
 We make available an in-the-wild dataset to promote the training and evaluation of monocular depth reasoning in the wild.
-The ablation studies point to the value of the 3D representation and depth encoding in the network, the importance of our training scheme, and the value of the collected dataset.
+The ablation studies point to the value of the 3D representation and the fine-grained localization in the network, the importance of our training scheme, and the value of the collected dataset.
 BEV is a preliminary attempt to explore complex multi-person relationships in the 3D world, and we hope the framework will serve as a simple yet effective foundation for future progress.

-\textbf{Limitations.} There is much to do.
-While BEV goes beyond current methods to cover more diverse ages, it is not trained to capture diverse weights, gender, ethnicity, etc. Our labeling approach, however, suggests that weak labels can produce strong results; i.e.~improved metric accuracy.
-Note that BEV is not trained or designed to deal with ``crowds" (e.g.~100's of people); this is future work.
+\textbf{Limitations.} While BEV goes beyond current methods to cover more diverse ages, it is not trained to capture diverse weights, gender, ethnicity, etc. BEV also assumes a constant focal length.
+Our labeling approach, however, suggests that weak labels can produce strong results; i.e.~improved metric accuracy.
+Note that BEV is not trained or designed to deal with large ``crowds" (e.g.~100's of people).

-\textbf{Ethics and data.} We collect images of RH from a free photo website~\cite{pexels} under a Creative Commons license that enables sharing.
+\textbf{Ethics and data.} We collected RH images from a free photo website \cite{pexels} under a Creative Commons license that enables sharing.
 We strove to have a dataset that is diverse in age, ethnicity, and gender.
 Also, our weak annotations do not contain any personal information and the annotators, themselves, are anonymous and were not studied.

 \textbf{Potential Negative Societal Impacts.} Methods for monocular 3D pose and shape estimation might be used for automated surveillance, tracking, and behavior analysis, which may violate people's privacy.
-To help prevent this, BEV will be released for research only.
+To help prevent this, BEV is released for research only.

+\textbf{Acknowledgements:} This work was supported by the National Key R\&D Program of China under Grand No. 2020AAA0103800.